MJ Melendez Player Props: Royals vs. Rangers

 MJ Melendez At The Plate

-- Melendez has two doubles, a home run and six walks while hitting .162.
+- Melendez is hitting .170 with four doubles, a home run and nine walks.

-- This year, Melendez has posted at least one hit in four of 10 games (40.0%), and had multiple hits twice.

-- He has hit a long ball in one of 10 games, and in 2.3% of his plate appearances.
+- He has homered in one of 14 games, and in 1.6% of his plate appearances.

-- Melendez has driven in a run in two games this season, with multiple runs batted in once.
+- Melendez has driven in a run in three games this year (21.4%), including two games with multiple runs batted in.

-- He has scored at least one run three times this year (30.0%), including one multi-run game.
+- In five games this season (35.7%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.